tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database@Azure.
+This lab walks you through the pre-requisites to get started with Autonomous Database@Azure.
+This involves creating a Resource Group, Vnet and adding subnet that needs to be delegated for the Oracle Database@Azure service.

-Pre-requisites before provisioning Autonomous Database@Azure.

 Estimated Time: 20 minutes